buddhist-uni/buddhist-uni.github.io/_content/canon/an8.19.md

 > Just as the great ocean has but one taste, the taste of salt, so too, this Dhamma and discipline has but one taste: the taste of liberation.
 This is the sixth astounding and amazing quality...

+Spirits delight in the ocean for eight reasons, and likewise the mendicants delight in the Dhamma for eight similar reasons.